tmatofa/quickstart-eks-cdk-python/README.md

 Each of our add-ons are deployed via Helm Charts and are explicit about the chart version being deployed.
 In the comment above each chart version we link to the GitHub repo for that chart where you can see what the current chart version is and can see what changes may have been rolled in since the one cited in the template.

-To upgrade the chart version update the chart version to the upstream version you see there, save it and then do a `cdk deploy`.
+To upgrade the chart version update the chart version to the upstream version you see there, save it and then do a `npx cdk deploy`.

 **NOTE:** While we were thinking about parameterizing the chart versions within `cluster-bootstrap/cdk.json`, it is possible as the Chart versions change that the values you have to specify might also change.
 As such, we have not done so as a reminder that this change might require a bit of research and testing rather than just popping a new version number parameter in and expecting it'll work.